readxia/Bootcamp/Node_Server_EJS/server-instructions.md

     app.get('/', (req, res)=> {
         res.send('hello')
         OR
-        res.render(page.ejs) // this page should be in the views folder })
+        res.render('page.ejs') // this page should be in the views folder })

     app.listen(port, ()=> console.log(`server on port ${port}`))